 The Apnea-Hypopnea Index is an important factor that defines the course of your sleep apnea treatment.
 It helps in understanding if the CPAP therapy is working efficiently for you or not.
 It can also help in gauging the results you get after using the CPAP machine.

 The AHI Index measures your breathing pattern and efficiency.
-It measures the number of times you had irregular or shallow breathing in an hour.
+It measures the number of apneas or hypopnea (irregular or shallow breathing ) per hour of sleep.
 For example, if the number is three, then your breathing stopped or reduced three times during the night.

 Ranges of AHI Score

 Many CPAP machines come with an inbuilt Apnea-Hypopnea Index.
 It can help you understand the performance of your CPAP therapy every day.